Genetic history of North Africa: Y-chromosome

+Previous works with Y-chromosome markers have shown that North Africa is highly heterogenous, the Y lineages found in the region are: A, B, E-V38, E-M78, E-M81, E-M123, G, F, H, I1, I2, J1, J2 and R1b.
+E-M81 reaches an average frequency of 40% across the region.
+J-M267 is the second most-frequent haplogroup, accounting for around 30% of North Africans and assumed to have spread out of the Arabian Peninsula or Levant into North Africa.

-Haplogroup E is the most common paternal haplogroup among Berbers.
-It represents up to 100 percent of Y-chromosomes among some Berber populations.
-Haplogroup E is thought to have emerged in prehistoric North Africa or East Africa, and would have later dispersed into West Asia.
-The major subclades of haplogroup E found amongst Berbers belong to E-Z827, which is believed to have emerged in North Africa.
+Haplogroup E is thought to have emerged in Africa or Eurasia, and would have originated, or later dispersed into North Africa.
 Common subclades include E1b1b1a, E1b1b1b and E1b1b1*.
-E1b1b1b is distributed along a west-to-east cline with frequencies that can reach as high as 100 percent in Northwest Africa.
+E1b1b1b is distributed along a west-to-east cline with frequencies that can reach as high as 80 per cent among Hassani Arabs and 1% among Siwa Berbers.
 E1b1b1a has been observed at low to moderate frequencies among Berber populations with significantly higher frequencies observed in Northeast Africa relative to Northwest Africa.
+Loosdrecht et al. 2018 demonstrated that E1b1b is most likely indigenous to Levant and migrated from Levant to North Africa during the Paleolithic.

-West Eurasian haplogroups, such as Haplogroup J and Haplogroup R1, have also been observed at moderate frequencies.
-A thorough study by Arredi et al. (2004), which analyzed populations from Algeria, concludes that the North African pattern of Y-chromosomal variation (including both J1 and E1b1b main haplogroups) is largely of Neolithic origin, which suggests that the Neolithic transition in this part of the world was accompanied by demic diffusion of Berber–speaking pastoralists from the Middle East, although later papers have suggested that this date could have been as long as ten thousand years ago, with the transition from the Oranian to the Capsian culture in North Africa.
-However, Loosdrecht et al. 2018 demonstrated that E1b1b is most likely indigenous to North Africa and migrated from North Africa to the Near East during the Paleolithic.
+Haplogroup J-M267 is another very common haplogroup in the Maghreb, being the second most-frequent haplogroup after haplogroup E. Haplogroup R1 has also been observed at moderate frequencies.
+A thorough study by Arredi et al. (2004), which analyzed populations from Algeria, concludes that the North African pattern of Y-chromosomal variation (including both J1 and E1b1b main haplogroups) is largely of West Asian origin, which suggests that their introduction in this part of the world was to a great extent the result of a migration of recent Semitic pastoralists from the Middle East, although more recent papers have suggested that this date could have been as long as ten thousand years ago during the Neolithic, with the transition from the Oranian to the West Asian originating Capsian culture in North Africa.
+Another study concluded that the J-M267 chromosome pool in the Maghreb is derived not only from early Neolithic dispersions from Levant, Mesopotamia and Anatolia but to a much greater extent from recent expansions of Arab tribes from the Arabian Peninsula during the Arab migrations to the Maghreb.